GHC Honors Scholarships

 Each award is intended to cover a significant share of the student’s educational expenses – including tuition, living expenses, books and required fees – for the final two to three years necessary to achieve a bachelor’s degree.
 Awards vary by individual, based on the cost of tuition as well as other grants or scholarships he or she may receive.

-You can find more information, including the application requirements, selection process, and deadlines at the Jack Kent Cook website.
+You can find more information, including the application requirements, selection process, and deadlines at the Jack Kent Cooke website.

 Phi Theta Kappa offers members opportunities to apply for over $87 million in scholarships opportunities from Phi Theta Kappa, partnering senior colleges, universities and foundations – a benefit unmatched